-Boeing is committing to fly with 100% sustainable aviation fuels by 2030.
+Boeing set to fly with aircraft using sustainable fuels

 The company has conducted successful test flights replacing petroleum jet fuel with 100% sustainable fuels to address the urgent challenge of climate change.

 According to the Air Transport Action Group, the US Department of Energy and several other scientific studies, sustainable aviation fuels reduce CO2 emissions by up to 80% over the fuel's life cycle with the potential to reach 100% in the future.

 In order to meet aviation's commitment for reducing carbon emissions by 50% from 2005 levels by 2050, aircraft need the capability to fly on 100% sustainable aviation fuels well before 2050.

 "Our industry and customers are committed to addressing climate change, and sustainable aviation fuels are the safest and most measurable solution to reduce aviation carbon emissions in the coming decades," said Boeing commercial airplanes president and CEO Stan Deal.
 "We're committed to working with regulators, engine companies and other key stakeholders to ensure our airplanes and eventually our industry can fly entirely on sustainable jet fuels."

 Boeing's commitment is to determine what changes are required for its current and future commercial airplanes to fly on 100% sustainable fuels, and to work with regulatory authorities and across the industry to raise the blending limit for expanded use.